 - Learn more about the specialty of pathology and residency training programs

-- Broaden the understanding of the role pathologists play on the healthcare team
+- Broaden their understanding of the role pathologists play on the health care team

-- Provide networking opportunities with residents and practicing pathologists to learn more about pursuing and preparing for a career in pathology.
+- Obtain networking opportunities with residents and practicing pathologists to learn more about pursuing and preparing for a career in pathology.

-- Medical Students actively enrolled in an accredited medical school with a strong interest in the field of pathology.
+- Medical students actively enrolled in an accredited medical school and possessing a strong interest in the field of pathology are invited to apply.

 - Applicants should have authorization from their institution to attend the meeting.